ItsTuukka/Helsinki-city-bike-app/README.md

 #### Stations

 This view has a list of all the stations.
-The stations are fetched from the backend using and saved using redux.
+The stations are fetched from the backend and saved using redux.
 <br>
 Features: